anoopvm/sdp-infrastructure/README.md

 ##### Prerequisites
 - S3 backend is used for this project.
 Configurations are set at release-configs/common/backend.conf
 - Require an ACM certificate for SSL/TLS configuration

-Usage of each make rule along with required configurations is listed below
+- Software requirements are listed under each command Usage of each make commands along with required configurations are listed below
 ### build-docker
 Builds the docker image by cloning the code repository and push to the docker repository.
-Prerequistes:
+<br><br>Prerequistes:
 - Docker engine must be installed.
 - Must be authenticated to push to the docker repo.
 - Choose a new version for the docker image.